Pixelmator Pro: Reception

 Pixelmator Pro was generally well-received by reviewers who praised its deep use of machine learning, fully macOS-native design, and relatively affordable one-time purchase compared to subscription software such as Adobe Photoshop.
 Some reviewers criticized that some features are hard to find or hard to use.
 It was awarded Apple's Mac App of the Year in 2018.

 Pixelmator Pro does not have support for panorama stitching.

-Purchase by Apple
+Acquisition by Apple

 On November 1, 2024, the Pixelmator Team announced that they were to be acquired by Apple, subject to regulatory approval.
 Their site promises "There will be no material changes to the Pixelmator Pro, Pixelmator for iOS, and Photomator apps at this time."
 The acquisition was completed in February 2025.

+On January 13, 2026, Apple announced that a new version of Pixelmator Pro with AI features would be included in its new Apple Creator Studio subscription, the app would be brought to the iPad and the Mac app would be redesigned with Liquid Glass.